What Is Concrete Resurfacing? The Complete Guide

 These benefits are amplified due to the addition of Liquid Membrane in the X-Bond installation system, providing waterproofing and anti-fracture protection that not only enhances long-term durability but also provides a level of flexibility and moisture resistance that traditional resurfacing systems often lack.

 By isolating surface movement and protecting against minor substrate cracking, Liquid Membrane acts as a crucial intermediary layer that reinforces the integrity of X-Bond, particularly important in high-traffic or moisture-prone environments.
+View examples of X-Bond resurfacing projects on the Concrete Resurfacing Case Studies page.

 When Is Resurfacing the Right Option?